It’s been a couple of week’s since I left the Island. And the resonance and awareness of what we explored there seem to be growing.

 Mindfulness has rightly been given an enormous amount of attention in the last decade and there are more books and CDs and apps out there for mindfulness than in the whole history of humanity.
 But samadhi has remained the ugly duckling, the Cinderella of meditation, and I’d like to explore why that is.

 Samadhi has remained the ugly duckling, the Cinderella of meditation

 First, however, it is necessary to understand what this practice is and more specifically what it is not.

 The word samadhi comes from the Sanskrit for putting together, gathering in and steadying.
-It’s variously translated as concentration or one-pointedness – though the English word I most use is ‘composure’ which has that sense of steadiness, dignity and posture.
+It’s variously translated as concentration or one-pointedness.
+Though the English word I most use is ‘composure’ which has that sense of steadiness, dignity and posture.

 As we discussed on the Island there are huge billion-dollar industries whose sole purpose is to keep us in a permanent state of distraction.
-TV, cinema, advertising, social media – all these industries are designed to stimulate our endlessly proliferating thoughts; each one taking us further and further away from the simple satisfactions of life.
+TV, cinema, advertising, social media – all these industries are designed to stimulate our endlessly proliferating thoughts; each one taking us further and further away from the simple satisfaction of life.

 And this is the genius skill that we develop in samadhi practice.
-First and foremost to cultivate the ability to place AWARENESS where we want it rather than where Google, Facebook or Rupert Murdoch wants it to go.
+First and foremost to cultivate the ability to place AWARENESS where we want it.
+Rather than where Google, Facebook or Rupert Murdoch wants it to go.
 It is a profound political act to grapple back control of our most precious resource: AWARENESS.

 Where awareness goes, that is where life flares up and existence becomes alive.
 This is why the modern economy is called an ‘attentional economy’.
 Life (and money) pools where our attention goes, so samadhi practice is about grabbing back control of where we put our life energy.